merose/MakeyPiano/README.md

 ## Connecting Touch Points and the Speakers

-1. Connect aligator clips or leads from the touch points and ground points to the terminal strips for notes and ground, as desired.
+1. Connect aligator clips or leads from the touch points and ground points to the terminal blocks for notes and ground, as desired.
 2. Connect the battery to the Raspberry Pi.
 3. Connect the speaker system using a mini-RCA patch cable.
 4. Turn on the battery power.
 The piano system will start automatically at boot time.
 This may take 10-20 seconds.